 Visitors of Santorini who have a spark for learning about the history of Greece, must definitely visit the Akrotiri area where the Akrotiri archaeological site of Santorini is situated.
+You need to explore the Ancient Thera too.

-However archaeologists uncovered houses and wall paintings of that era, as the ash preserved the remains of fine frescoes and many objects and artworks.
+However, in Akrotiri, archaeologists uncovered houses and wall paintings of that era, as the ash preserved the remains of fine frescoes and many objects and artworks.

 Gradually a modern cover was put in place which protects and ventilates the whole area.